ergo-services/ergo/docs/advanced/message-versioning.md

 }
 ```

-All message types must be registered before the node starts:
+All message types must be registered with EDF before connection establishment:

 ```go
 func init() {